mohzy83/NppMarkdownPanel/README.md

 ### Preview Window Toolbar

 * #### Save As... (![save-btn](help/save-btn.png "Picture of the Save button on the preview panel toolbar")) Clicking this button allows you to save the rendered preview as an HTML document.
+Default file name is current document name with ".html" extension.

 ### Synchronize viewer with caret position